emilianvrd/Maneuvers/Archtype feats.md

 You can inspire others through your music.
 As a Quick action, you can choose a creature other than yourself within 20m of you and give it a d6.
 Once within the next ten minutes, the creature can roll the die and add it to any one ability check they make.
 Once the d6 is rolled, it is lost.
 A creature can't have more than 1 such die at a time.
 You can use this ability a number of times equal to your charisma modifier.
 In addition, you learn a Fighting Move with the Spell and Mental or Thunder trait.

+### Cleric
+Deities work their will upon the world in infinite ways, and you serve as one of their most stalwart mortal servants.
+Blessed with divine magic, you live the ideals of your faith, adorn yourself with the symbols of your church, and wield powers to heal and protect your allies.

+Choose a diety.
+Once per day, when you make a skill check to advance your deity's goals, you can choose to gain a +5 circumstance bonus to the check.
+In addition, you learn a Flourish with the Spell and heal or buff traits.
+Whenever you Perform a Flourish that restore hit points, you gain a +2 circumstance bonus to the hit points restored.

 ### Climber
 You are an adept climber.
 You gain a climbing speed of 6m.
 If you already have a climbing speed, increase your climbing speed by 6m.